 The SteelSeries Sensei is easily one of the most underrated mice on the market, and it's hard to say why people rate it low.
 It features a sleek design, excellent software and full ambidextrous support, which is more than a lot of newer mice can say.

-Enter the SteelSeries Sensei 310 ($60), a new spin on the classic mouse, complete with two sets of thumb buttons, RGB backlighting and a more comfortable grip than ever.
+Enter the SteelSeries Sensei 310 ($60), a new spin on an old standard of our best gaming mouse page, complete with two sets of thumb buttons, RGB backlighting and a more comfortable grip than ever.
 SteelSeries has even addressed the peripheral's cost, knocking $30 off of the old model's price.
 If the Sensei 310 isn't the absolute last word in ambidextrous gaming mice, it's at least pretty close to the end of the book.

 If you're familiar with the old Sensei (the wired one, although we liked its wireless counterpart (opens in new tab) as well), you'll have a basic idea of what the new one looks like.
 Like its predecessor, the Sensei 310 is an ambidextrous mouse with two thumb buttons on either side, a clickable scroll wheel and a dots-per-inch sensitivity (DPI) adjuster in the center.